Today I’m talking about Architecture Leads and how to increase your conversion rate with a strategy called ‘The Principle of Consistency’.

 Example # 1: Consistency in our Words

-For example, have you ever noticed that, when in conversation with a group of friends or coworkers, once someone in the group has stated their opinion on a specific subject matter it’s very difficult, if not impossible, to get them to change their point of view (especially in public)?
+For example, have you ever noticed that when in conversation with a group of friends, once someone in the group has stated their opinion on a specific subject matter it’s very difficult, if not impossible, to get them to change their point of view (especially in public)?

 This is the principle of consistency at work.
 As human beings once we have publicly voiced our opinion, we look for opportunities to justify and support our view.